mattdesl/kami/README.md

 Kami is a fast and lightweight WebGL sprite rendering framework.
 It can be used for 2D or 3D purposes, and aims to support modern WebGL features like compressed textures.

-### kami-gl

-The low-level WebGL utilities are maintained in the [kami-gl](https://github.com/mattdesl/kami-gl/) module.
-The `kami` module is higher-level, and geared more specifically toward 2D.

 ## Usage

 Here is an example using Node style requires and browserify: